-Trump Bids Goodbye to Gary Cohn – And Empirical Reality
+Trump Bids Good-bye to Gary Cohn — and Empirical Reality

 Which makes sense: The president’s public remarks on trade do not evince much intellectual curiosity about the substance of the issue.
 The man gets the actual size of America’s trade deficit wrong virtually every time he cites it; claims that our country has a massive trade deficit with Canada, when we actually run a trade surplus with our neighbors to the north; and doesn’t seem to understand what a trade deficit even signifies, or what a “trade war” actually involves.

 It is true that Trump has expressed protectionist intuitions for the entirety of his time in public life.
-But this does not mean that there is any great depth or sincerity to his protectionist convictions, which aren’t rooted in any personal experience with the ravages of deindustrialization — or intellectual engagement with the subject of international trade — but only a faith in the zero-sum nature of all economic exchange (if not all human relationships).
+But this does not mean that there is any great depth or sincerity to his protectionist ideas, which aren’t rooted in any personal experience with the ravages of deindustrialization — or intellectual engagement with the subject of international trade — but only a faith in the zero-sum nature of all economic exchange (if not all human relationships).

 And, by all appearances, Trump’s decision to pursue his current protectionist policy was motivated more by a desire to stay true to his brand — and project a fitting image to his core constituency — than to realize any substantive goal.
-Observe Axios’ rendering of the decisive Oval Office meeting:
+Observe Axios’s rendering of the decisive Oval Office meeting:

 Cohn tried to argue that these tariffs would ruin Trump’s record-setting stock market streak and wipe away benefits of tax reform.
 But Trump kept saying Cohn was a “globalist” while he himself was an economic nationalist.

-…Navarro argued that Trump needed to protect the domestic industry, promote American jobs and show the world we were going to be tough on trade and this was the best way to do it.
+…N avarro argued that Trump needed to protect the domestic industry, promote American jobs and show the world we were going to be tough on trade and this was the best way to do it.
 [Former White House Staff Secretary Rob] Porter argued tariffs would hurt the manufacturing industries that use steel and aluminum as inputs, tax American consumers, roil global markets, alienate allies and lead to retaliation.

 Trump sat and watched the fight.
 He occasionally interjected, saying things like “I need to take care of my base,” “You can’t have a country without steel,” and “Peter, what do you say to that argument?”
 By the end, Trump told Porter he didn’t realize he was such a “globalist.”